dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/postgres/Setting-up-PostgreSQL.md

 <a name="next-steps" />

-Now you have setup PostgreSQL, you area ready to [setup the StorageLoader][setup-storageloader] to automate the regular loading of Snowplow data into the PostgreSQL events table.
+Now you have setup PostgreSQL, you are ready to [setup the StorageLoader][setup-storageloader] to automate the regular loading of Snowplow data into the PostgreSQL events table.

 [amazon-emr-guide]: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html
 [setup-storageloader]: 1-Installing-the-StorageLoader